nawabahmadreshi/documentation/pages/getting-started/creating-links-other-ways.md

 {% endexample %}

-{% caution title="Use URL encoding" %}
+{% caution title="Link URL considerations" %}
-Please make sure to URL encode everything, otherwise the link will break.
+1. Don't forget to URL encode everything, otherwise the link will break.
+1. If you're using **bnc.lt** as the base for your links and you also have a [custom link domain](https://dev.branch.io/getting-started/dashboard-guide/guide/#setting-a-custom-link-domain), be sure to include your custom domain **and** `bnc.lt` when configuring the [Associated Domains entitlement]({{base.url}}/getting-started/universal-app-links/guide/ios/#add-your-branch-link-domains) for iOS Universal Links.
 {% endcaution %}

 ## Web SDK